-OBV ₩ MONETA † BRABAN' REV O'•DV X•LO T'•BR AB'× I ★ BNDICTV : SIT : NOME : DNI : NRI : IħV : #PI

-MONETA BRABANtie IOhannes DVX LOTier BRABantie

-Coin of Brabant John, Duke of Lotier, Brabant

-'Lotier' being Lower Lorraine (or Neder-Lotharingia).
+OBV \\ MONETA † BRABAN' REV O'.DV X.LO T'.BR TB'x I \ BNDICTY: SIT: NOME: DNI: NRI: INV: #PI MONETA BRABANtie IOhannes DVX LOTier BRABantie Coin of Brabant John, Duke of Lotier, Brabant 'Lotier' being Lower Lorraine (or Neder-Lotharingia).

 Coins with these legends and interpunction are the most common type of Brabançon leeuwengroot seen today.
 Note the pierced cross and X in the reverse, outer legend.
 This is the oldest coin in the hoard, and dates from an issue concurrent with the reign of Louis of Nevers in Flanders (1322-1346), as evidenced by the initial eagle in the obverse legend.

-Duchy of Aquitaine: 11 sterlings

-Edward of Woodstock, known as The Black Prince Prince of Aquitaine (19 July, 1362 - November 1372)

-Potentially Elias 188-190; 192; 194; 196; 198 or 200\[2]

-11 examples (see individual coins and the appendix for weights)

-\de Jersey refers to the sterlings as "second issue", a determination presumably made by Archibald (de Jersey p.
-7)[1].

-Edward of Woodstock, today more often known as The Black Prince (although he was not called that during his lifetime) was made Prince of Aquitaine by his father, Edward III, King of England (1327-1377) in July of 1362.
+Duchy of Aquitaine: 11 sterlings Edward of Woodstock, known as The Black Prince Prince of Aquitaine (19 July, 1362 - November 1372) 11 examples (see individual coins and the appendix for weights) Edward of Woodstock, today more often known as The Black Prince (although he was not called that during his lifetime) was made Prince of Aquitaine by his father, Edward III, King of England (1327-1377) in July of 1362.
 A year later, the Black Prince arrived in Bordeaux to take charge of his principality (9 July, 1363).
 In his later years, Edward suffered from a chronic illness, which forced him to return to England in 1371.
 Failing health led Edward to surrender Aquitaine to his father in November of 1372, and he finally died on June 8, 1376.
 Along with several types of gold coin, and 'black money', The Black Prince had silver gros, demi-gros and sterlings struck for him in Aquitaine.
 These were later followed by the hardi.
-As Elias states, the demi-gros and sterlings display an enormous amount of variation in the legends [2], the full version of which does not fit onto any known coins, but would read:

-EDWARDVS PRIMO GENITVS REGIS ANGLIE PRINCEPS AQVITANIE

-Edward, first born of the King of England Prince of Aquitaine

-Elias divided the sterlings (and demi-gros) into two groups, based on their silver content.
-The first group, of a higher fineness, he called the First Issue; these have no marks at the beginning of the reverse legend.
-The Second Issue, of a lower fineness, can be recognized by the presence of a double pellet (colon) , double annulet: 8, or double annulet enclosing a pellet: at the beginning of the reverse legend.
-Elias states that it is possible that the difference between these marks may indicate a third or fourth issue as well, but this theory has yet to be fully investigated.
-(Elias pp. 175-176[2]).
+The demi-gros and sterlings display an enormous amount of variation in the legends, the full version of which does not actually fit onto any known coins, but would read: EDWARDVS PRIMO GENITVS REGIS ANGLIE PRINCEPS AQVITANIE Edward, first born of the King of England Prince of Aquitaine According to Elias and Withers/Ford, the sterlings can be divided into two issues; the First Issue coins have no marks at the beginning of the reverse legend.
+The Second Issue, of a lower fineness, can be recognized by the presence a mark at the beginning of the reverse legend, e.g. a double pellet (colon) \$\frac{1}{2}\$, double annulet: \$\frac{1}{2}\$, double annulet enclosing a pellet: \$\frac{1}{2}\$ etc. (See ref.
+11 for more information.)
 Most of the sterlings present in the Albecq Hoard are illegible at least in part, and on many of them, the beginning of the reverse legend cannot be read, nor can any trace of an initial mark be found.
 Of course, this does not mean an initial mark was not once present, only that the coins are too worn to be sure one way or the other.
 Black Prince sterlings from the First Issue are far more rare than those of the Second.
-It is therefore not unreasonable to assume that initial marks (indicating Issue Two) were likely to have been present on all the sterlings in the Albecq Hoard, although 100% certainty is not possible.

 In order to give the reader an idea of what this type of coin looks like in nice condition, here is a sterling struck for the Black Prince in Aquitaine: